Leadership

 Matthew worshipped at Central United Methodist Church in Skokie, Illinois as a child, where he had wonderful experiences, but was away from faith and in the spiritual darkness for twelve years.
 During June of 2008 he had an extravagant born again experience, surrendered his life to Jesus Christ, and began worshipping at an African American Pentecostal church in Evanston, Illinois, most ably led by the Right Rev. (Bishop) Frederick Harris, D.D., and his intensely anointed wife the Rev. Deloris Harris, M.Div., D.Min.
 Drawn to the Eucharist, he joined Church of the Holy Comforter (Episcopal), in Kenilworth, Illinois, during 2010.

 During 2023 Matthew began to have a Catholic awakening.
 God grabbed hold of him, and through intense prayer he decided to become Catholic.
 He worships most days at Queen of All Saints basilica in the Sauganash neighborhood of Chicago.
 He is also enamored of the eucharistic adoration chapel at St. Paul of the Cross in Park Ridge, Illinois.
+On February 17, 2025, he consecrated his entire ministry to St. Dymphna and her queen the Blessed Mother.

 As denoted above, Matthew has struggled with depression and anxiety, which has caused him great suffering at times.
 He credits medication, good nutrition, daily aerobic exercise, fellowship with loving people, not responding when nasty people attack him, eucharistic adoration, and celebrating the Eucharist at least once a day (sometimes more than once a day), for his great healing and triumph over these conditions.
 He is passionate about mental health awareness and advocacy, which he sees as integral to his ministry.